Selimjerbi66/CyberAtaraxia-Careers-SOC-Analyst/README.md

 **What to do instead:**
 - Create one **isolated internal network** for your lab — in ESXi this is a vSwitch/port group with **no physical uplink** (no NIC attached to it); in VirtualBox use "Internal Network" mode; in Proxmox use a Linux bridge with no physical interface attached.
-- Put every VM (Windows victim, Ubuntu victim, Kali attacker, SIEM) on that same isolated network with static private IPs (e.g. `10.10.10.10/24`, `.20`, `.30`, `.40`).
+- Put every VM (Windows victim, Ubuntu victim, Kali attacker) on that same isolated network with static private IPs (e.g. `10.10.10.10/24`, `.20`, `.30`).
-- You'll need internet access briefly during setup (OS updates, installing Wazuh packages, downloading Atomic Red Team, Sysmon configs, Sigma tooling).
+- You'll need internet access briefly during setup (OS updates, installing Sysmon/Zircolite, downloading Atomic Red Team, Sigma rules).
 Two easy ways to handle this without a firewall VM:
   - Temporarily attach a VM to a NAT/bridged network to download what you need, then move its virtual NIC back to the isolated internal network before running any attack simulation.
   - Or keep a **separate "staging" port group** with internet access purely for downloads, and only move VMs to the isolated segment once they're fully patched and provisioned.
 - **Take a clean snapshot of every VM immediately after this initial setup.** This is your single most important safety net for the whole two weeks — you will want to roll back after the malware analysis day and after the incident simulation.
+To save disk space, keep only **one active snapshot per VM** at a time (consolidate/delete older ones once a day's work is documented), and provision virtual disks **thin-provisioned** rather than thick.
 - If you later want the "real infrastructure" feel of a virtual router/firewall in the traffic path, **OPNsense** is a lighter, often easier install than pfSense and can be added as a nice-to-have upgrade once the core lab is stable — never a Day 1 blocker.

 ---

-## 🛠️ Tools Used (all free)
+## 🛠️ Tools Used (all free, no server/agent stack required)

 - **Hypervisor:** ESXi, VirtualBox, or Proxmox — whichever you can get running reliably
-- **SIEM:** Wazuh (lighter, recommended if this is your first SIEM) or Security Onion (heavier, includes Zeek/Suricata/ATT&CK mapping built in)
-- **Endpoint visibility:** Sysmon (Windows) with a community config (e.g. SwiftOnSecurity's or Olaf Hartong's `sysmon-modular`), auditd (Linux)
+- **Endpoint visibility:** Sysmon (Windows) with a community config (e.g. SwiftOnSecurity's or Olaf Hartong's `sysmon-modular`), auditd (Linux) — logs stay local, exported on demand instead of streamed to a SIEM
+- **Detection engine (no server needed):** **Zircolite** — runs Sigma rules directly against exported EVTX/JSON logs from your own machine, no manager, no agent, no indexing cluster. **Chainsaw** or **Hayabusa** are drop-in alternatives if you want to compare tools
-- **Detection rules:** Sigma (+ `sigma-cli`/pySigma for conversion)
+- **Detection rules:** Sigma (rules used natively by Zircolite — no format conversion needed)
 - **ATT&CK mapping:** MITRE ATT&CK Navigator (web-based, free)
 - **Attack simulation:** Atomic Red Team (`Invoke-AtomicRedTeam` PowerShell module)
 - **Forensics:** KAPE, Autopsy, Volatility 3, Magnet RAM Capture or DumpIt (memory acquisition), FTK Imager Lite (disk imaging)
-- **Network analysis:** Wireshark, Zeek, Suricata (with the free ET Open ruleset)
+- **Network analysis:** Wireshark, Zeek, Suricata (with the free ET Open ruleset) — run temporarily on the Kali VM when needed, no dedicated monitoring VM required
 - **Malware analysis:** PEStudio, `strings`/`sha256sum`, Process Monitor/Process Explorer/Autoruns, an isolated sandbox VM
 - **Threat intel/OSINT:** VirusTotal, AbuseIPDB, AlienVault OTX
-- **Case management:** TheHive (optional) or a structured markdown log
+- **Case management:** A structured markdown log (TheHive dropped — another server you don't need for this path)
 - **Documentation:** Obsidian / plain markdown "SOC notebook"

+> 💾 **Why this matters for storage:** dropping the SIEM manager/agent stack removes the single biggest disk consumer in the original plan (constant log indexing + a dedicated server VM).
+Zircolite itself is a single binary under 50MB, and you only keep the small JSON output — not the raw exported logs — once you've reviewed a day's results.

 ---